HomeComplaintsBlaze Spins Casino - Player’s withdrawal has been delayed.

 Case summary

 The player from Alberta had requested a withdrawal prior to submitting the complaint.
 Unfortunately, their winnings had not been received yet.
 The player claimed that after completing the wagering requirements, the casino's system had converted his bonus funds to real money, allowing him to play and win approximately CAD 3,000.
 However, the casino had manually confiscated these winnings, citing a maximum cashout limit of USD 50 (CAD 69.76) tied to the bonus promotion.
 Despite providing evidence that the funds were labeled as a deposit and the account was active, the casino maintained that the bonus terms remained applicable until the winnings were withdrawn and that the maximum cashout rule was correctly enforced.
 After reviewing the case and the casino's policy, we decided to reject the complaint, concluding that the balance did not constitute unrestricted real money until withdrawn and that the maximum cashout rule was valid.
 Following an internal review, the case was reopened for further examination due to concerns about the fairness of applying the maximum cashout rule twice.
 The casino was requested to provide evidence of clear and transparent communication—such as a mandatory pop-up notification—informing the player about the continued application of the maximum cashout restriction after wagering completion before a final decision was made.
+Upon receiving the casino's demonstration of a pop-up notification and further reviewing all evidence, we concluded that the warning, although not ideal, was present and met the minimum requirement for transparency under the Fair Gambling Codex.
+Consequently, the complaint was rejected, with the undisputed capped amount of CAD 70 paid out to the player.

 Private